rentoken-xyz/meme-generator/README.md

 # meme-generator
 Just a Rentoken side project.
+Purpose of creation was mainly to learn more about react through scrimba course.

 ## Areas of improvement:
 - Let user resize, modify location and/or add/remove textareas